iurilandolt/push_swap/README.md

                     struct s_stack_node	*target;
           }

-to clarify, other than the necessary `next` & `previous` pointers needed for a doubly-linked-list,
+To clarify, other than the necessary `next` & `previous` pointers needed for a doubly-linked-list,

 each node has a